zhoudaquan/ChatAnything/README.md

 1. Alter this [code](./utils.py#14) to import a TTSTalker from chat_anything/tts_talker/tts_voicechanger.py.
 2. switch the config to another one, change [code](./utils.py#14) "resources/voices_edge.yaml" -> "resources/voices_voicechanger.yaml"

-The try running a [Voice Changer](https://huggingface.co/spaces/kevinwang676/Voice-Changer) on your local machine.
+Try running a [Voice Changer](https://huggingface.co/spaces/kevinwang676/Voice-Changer) on your local machine.
 Simply set up git-lfs and install the repo and run it for the TTS voice service.
 The TTS caller was set to port 7860.

 Make sure the client class is set up with the same port in [here](chat_anything/tts_talker/tts_voicechanger.py#5)